tcochis/CleaningDataProject/README.md

 The script named run_analysis.R can be used to create the summarized data file form the raw data located at https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip .
 This script will:

-* read the data files
+-  read the data files
-* combine the test and training data sets in to one data set
+- combine the test and training data sets in to one data set
-* include only the observation variables containing mean and std deviation values
+- include only the observation variables containing mean and std deviation values
-* add decscriptive column names to the data set
+- add descriptive column names to the data set
-* add descriptive activity names to the data set
+- add descriptive activity names to the data set
-* group the data by subject and activity
+- group the data by subject and activity
-* calculate the mean values for each of the measurement variables
+- calculate the mean values for each of the measurement variables

 ## CodeBook  - Summarized Human Activity Recognition Data

-subject_id                              Int
+|subject_id                            | Int
+|:-------------------------------------	|------
-                                        unique identifier for the test subject
+                                       | unique identifier for the test subject
                                         1..30

 activity                                Char length=18